JAPlaisted/sommet/README.md

 # Sommet Technologies

-Sommet Technologies is a web application that allows users to track their daily tasks and goals, helping them to stay organized and productive.
+Sommet Technologies is a web application that provides users with free tools and content to automate their businesses.

 ## Installation